Snowiiii/Pumpkin/README.md

 - **Flexibility**: Highly configurable with the ability to disable unnecessary features.
 - **Extensibility**: Provides a foundation for plugin development.

-### What Pumpkin will not be:
+### What Pumpkin will not:
-- A direct replacement for Vanilla or Bukkit servers.
+- Provide compatibility with Vanilla or Bukkit servers (including configs and plugins).
-- A framework for building a server from scratch.
+- Function as a framework for building a server from scratch.

 > [!IMPORTANT]
 > Pumpkin is currently under heavy development.